openrndr/openrndr-guide/contributing.md

 You can read about DokGen in its [readme](dokgen/README.md).
 If you make changes to it, build it by running the `dokgen/Tasks/build/build` Gradle task first, then build the guide by running `openrndr-guide/Tasks/dokgen/dokgen` to see the effects of your changes to DokGen

-To publish the guide:
+#### To publish the guide changes:

-- Make sure your SSH has been entered before opening IntelliJ Idea (`ssh-add`)
+- Make sure your SSH password has been entered before opening IntelliJ Idea (`ssh-add`).
+Otherwise, the IDE will ask for the password two or three times when running the following actions.
-- Run `openrndr-guide/Tasks/dokgen/publishDocs`
+- Run `openrndr-guide/Tasks/dokgen/publishDocs` to update the guide at https://guide.openrndr.org.
-- Run `openrndr-guide/Tasks/dokgen/publishExamples`
+- Run `openrndr-guide/Tasks/dokgen/publishExamples` to update the [examples repo](https://github.com/openrndr/openrndr-examples).